A Rather Weak 'Attempt' To Defend

 One):

-The difficulties the first 'Law' faces do not
+The difficulties the First 'Law' faces do not

+"qualitative" stages -- hot water is significantly "qualitatively" different from cold water.
 The same happens in reverse when they cool.

 Moving bodies similarly speed up from slow to fast (and vice versa)

-without any 'nodal' punctuation marks affecting this transition.
-In like manner, the change from one colour to
+without any "nodal" punctuation marks affecting this qualitative transition.

-the next in the normal colour spectrum is continuous, with no 'nodal' points
+the change from one colour to the next in the normal colour spectrum is

-evident at all -- and this is also the case with the colour changes that bodies
+continuous, with no "nodal" points evident anywhere at all -- and this is also the case

-experience when they are heated until they are red- or white-hot.
-Sounds, too, change
+with the colour changes that bodies experience when they are heated until they

 respect to wave-governed phenomena in general, change seems to be continuous